 Both checks work, so both values are valid solutions.

-Another mistake is ignoring restrictions.
+- Ignoring restrictions.
 In a rational equation, any value that makes a denominator zero must be rejected even if the algebra seems to produce it.

-Algebraic equations show up whenever a relationship is expressed with symbols and you need an unknown value.
-That includes school algebra, geometry formulas, finance problems, and many physics and engineering models.
+Algebraic equations show up whenever a relationship is expressed with symbols and you need an unknown value: school algebra, geometry formulas, finance problems, and many physics and engineering models.
+The habit that matters is the same everywhere: read the structure first, then solve.

 Need help with a problem?